-A thick slice of pork roll layered between two glutinous steamed rice cakes makes this savory dish one amazing snack.
-Call it a Vietnamese sandwich, this tasty treat is full of flavor and texture.
+With this easy recipe, you can make Steamed Rice Cakes and Pork Roll (Banh Day / Giay), thick-sliced pork roll layered between two steamed glutinous rice cakes, in no time at all.
+Call it a Vietnamese sandwich, the Steamed Rice Cakes and Pork Roll (Banh Day / Giay) are tasty treats and full of flavor and fun texture.
 Glutinous rice flour is what gives these delicious cakes the uniquely sticky and chewy texture.
 The ingredients are simple and the recipe is straightforward, so no excuses for not giving this recipe a try.
 Make a batch for your family today.
-These sandwiches are great for lunch boxes or as small bites in between meals.
+These sandwiches are great for lunch boxes or as small bites for in between meals.
 Delish!

 The banana leaves add a wonderful aroma, but if you need a shortcut, use parchment paper.